paulfranco/AndroidInterviewQuestions/README.md

 **In which phase of the Activity's lifecycle should the global state be declared (as the layout, for example)?**

 The essential components of the activity need to be initialized in the onCreate() callback.
 We define the layout withing the setContentView().

+**What are the phases of an Activity's lifecyscle?**

+onCreate(), onStart(), onRestart(), onResume(), onPause(), onStop(), and onDestroy().

+**Between which calls does the entire cycle of the Activity happen?**

+The entire cycle of the Activity happens between onCreate(), where the resources are created, and onDestroy() where the resources are released.

+**Between which calls can the user see and interact with the activity?**

+The user can see and interact with the activity between onStart(), which is the visible phase afte the activity has been created and onStop() when a new activity is started.

+**How can a destroyed activitiy's state be saved?**

+We can achieve this within the onSavedInstanceState() where we can use a Bundle to store certain information.

+**If nothing is specified, what happens when some of the device's configurations are changed at runtime?**

+In the event that the screen orientation is changed the activity is recreated. onDestroy() is called followed by onCreate().
+A way to handle this is by including the configChanges attribute to the certain activity.

+**Which method is called to shut down an activity?**

+There are 2 methods that may be called: finish() which is called to finish the activity itself, and finishActivity() to allow others to kill the activity.

+**What is seamlessness?
+How is it applicable in Android?**

+Seamlessness refers to non-interrupted flow of the application.
+It is up to the developer to handle all possible hinderances for the user, like low battery, configuration changes, and permissions needed.

+## **Fragments**

+**What are Fragments?**